 Back To: HUMAN RESOURCES, EMPLOYMENT, & LABOR

-Alternative Minimum Cost Method Definition
+How the Alternative Minimum Cost Method Works.

 A way of finding out how much money is needed to support a pension scheme is an alternative minimum cost.
 A bill called the Employee Retirement Income Security Act (ERISA) was passed in 1974 by Congress.
 It laid down guidelines for the funding of pension plans.
 One result was that most firms started to use the alternative method of calculation of the minimum costs.
 In fact, this approach is based on demographic data to determine how to finance individual workers ' pension plans.
 The method consists of two variants and the pension fund will choose which one has the lowest cost.
 The pension plan chooses the option with the minimum cost from two alternatives.
 Hence the name "alternative minimum cost method"

 A defined benefit pension plan is a type of pension plan in which an employer/sponsor offered a fixed pension contribution, lump sum, or combination of pensions, based on the employee's salary, service duration and age ratio, rather than on a direct dependence on individual returns on the investment.
 A retirement benefit program is a form of a pension plan.
 In the sense that the benefit formula is specified and is understood beforehand, a defined benefits package is said to be "defined."
 Moreover, the formula for determining the employer's and employee's contributions is specified and known in advance for a "defined contribution retirement saving program," but the profit to be paid is not known in advance.
 Most government and public agencies, as well as many companies historically, have offered defined benefit plans, sometimes to reward employees rather than to increase their pay.

 The Employee Retirement Income Security Act of 1974 (ERISA)